-- a recoded summary each morning of the learning for the day - structured approach each day maths, reading, writing, topic - recorded teaching inputs and modelling e.g. mathematical calculations - video stimulus for a task e.g. writing a narrative - if requested, printed paper packs produced by teachers - workbooks for Year 1-6 (the children already have these at home) - links to websites may also be used e.g. White Rose Maths - as far as possible the children will follow the curriculum due to be taught over the time frame.
+- When appropriate, activities will be differentiated by the teacher - recorded teaching inputs and modelling e.g. mathematical calculations - video stimulus for a task e.g. writing a narrative - if requested, printed paper packs produced by teachers - workbooks for Year 1-6 (the children already have these at home) - links to websites may also be used e.g. White Rose Maths - as far as possible the children will follow the curriculum due to be taught over the time frame.
 Project homework will still be set and the Cornerstones curriculum themes covered. - Children will submit work on a daily basis